Darshan-Sojitra/SecureNotes/README.md

 🔐 Secure Notes – Private Note Sharing App

-Secure Notes is a full-stack web application that allows users to create password-protected private notes, share them via a unique link, and optionally generate an AI-based summary of the note content.
+Secure Notes is a full-stack web application that allows users to create password-protected private notes, share them via a unique secure link, and optionally generate an AI-based summary of the note content.

 The application ensures that notes are:

-Immutable after creation
+🔒 Immutable after creation

-Accessible only with the correct password
+🔑 Accessible only with the correct password

-Readable but not editable
+👁️ Readable but not editable

-Shareable via a secure link
+🔗 Shareable via a secure link

 🛠 Tech Stack
 Frontend

 React (Vite)

 Tailwind CSS

 Backend

 Node.js

 Express.js

 MongoDB (Mongoose)

 AI Integration

-AI summarization service (Gemini - gemini-2.5-flash)
+Gemini AI – gemini-2.5-flash for note summarization

 ⚙️ Setup Instructions
 1️⃣ Clone the Repository